AllenJoeG/auth-shelf/README.md

 > NOTE: This should require client and server changes.
 An unauthenticated attacker from Postman should not be able to delete anything.

 ##### SHELF PAGE
-[ ] map through getshelf.reducer list em, tack on ID
+[ 👍 ] map through getshelf.reducer list em, tack on ID
-[ ] returns description, image, and DELETE button
+[ 👍 ] returns description, image, and DELETE button

-[ ] form element with "description" and "image_url"
+[ 👍 ] form element with "description" and "image_url"

-[ ] plugged into Nav in a Protected Route

 ### Stretch Goals